 By Jake Fellows, Associate Product Manager, Liquid Web

-Windows servers are typically managed via the Remote Desktop Protocol (RDP).
-RDP is convenient and simple to set up, and Windows has native support on both the client and the server.
+IT security personnel can manage Windows servers via the Remote Desktop Protocol (RDP).
+RDP is convenient and straightforward to set up, and Windows has native support on both the client and the server.
 RDP clients are also available for other operating systems, including Linux, macOS, and mobile operating systems, allowing administrators to connect from any machine.

 But RDP has a significant drawback: It’s a prime target for hackers.

-In late 2018, the FBI issued a warning that RDP was a vector for a large number of attacks, resulting in ransomware infections and data thefts from many businesses, including healthcare businesses.
+In late 2018, the FBI issued a warning that RDP was a vector for a large number of attacks, resulting in ransomware infections and data theft from many businesses, including healthcare businesses.

 In 2019, researchers discovered several critical vulnerabilities in RDP that impacted older versions of Windows.
-The BlueKeep vulnerability is a remote code execution vulnerability that allowed an unauthenticated user to connect to the RDP server and execute arbitrary code via malicious requests.
+For example, the BlueKeep vulnerability is a remote code execution vulnerability that allowed an unauthenticated user to connect to the RDP server and execute arbitrary code via malicious requests.
 Additional security vulnerabilities were discovered later in the year.

-Businesses use RDP because it is the most convenient way to provide remote desktop services for Windows servers and desktops, but it’s a relatively old protocol that was not initially designed with modern security best practices in mind.
+Businesses use RDP because it is the most convenient way to provide remote desktop services for Windows servers and desktops.
+Still, it’s a relatively old protocol that needs to use modern security best practices.

-However, RDP can be made more secure with a few configuration changes and best practices.
+However, Remote Desktop Protocol can be made more secure with a few configuration changes and implementation of RDP best practices.

 Avoid Guessable Passwords